sillsdev/ptx2pdf/docs/documentation/SideBars.md

 Once the sidebar has ended, the content has been arranged into a series of paragraphs and is basically an opaque box.
 That contents-box has, as is normal in TeX,  a height, width and depth (below the baseline) of the last line of text.
 There is no opportunity to adjust the width, reposition paragraphs, or know where the baseline of mid-sidebar paragraphs are.

 ### Width
 The total width of the contents-box and any surrounding borders and padding  must fit in the space defined -- the width of the containing element (page, column or another sidebar) multiplied by the `\Scale` property supplied.
 Thus dimensions are calculated by the code **before** the sidebar content starts.
 This width of the sidebar contents  and the box padding, border width and padding.
-Similarily, the position of foreground images must be determined before any content has been defined, and for images positioned at the side of the sidebar, this further reduces the width of text.
+Similarly, the position of foreground images must be determined before any content has been defined, and for images positioned at the side of the sidebar, this further reduces the width of text.
 For images in cut-outs, the image must also be added to the input stream.
 (This, hopefully, explains why foreground images cannot in general reference the as-yet-unknown height of the sidebar contents).

 ### Height
 The final height of the sidebar is similarly constructed with paddings, etc, but also includes the `SpaceBefore` and `SpaceAfter` (which